threefoldtecharchive/rivine/research/eosio/eosio.md

 ## Smart contracts

 Written in C++ and compiled to wasm while other compilers exist for rust and solidity although they are not officially supported.
+Not all codestructures are supported, a bit unclear what is and what not.
+What state is permanent is a bit unclear too.

+Custom wasm interpreter.

 ### Verification